 Vertebra Topic: Body parts (anatomy)

 Meaning A vertebra is one of the little bones that make up your backbone.
 There are 33 vertebrae all together in your spine.
 They sit together on top of one another, making a tunnel inside for the spinal cord to run through.
 Vertebrae work together to help your back bend.

-Similar words Back bone; spine
+Similar words Back bone; spir ne

 Vertigo Topic: Sickness

-Meaning This is a feeling actually standi g like you are spinning around, but you are ng still.
+Meaning This is a feelin actually standi g like you are spinning around, but you are ng still.

-Similar words Feeling dizzy; d izziness
+Similar words Feeling dizzy; d lizziness

 Virus Topic: General health words

 Meaning This is a type of germ that can cause infection and make you sick.
 The flu, chickenpox and coronavirus are examples of a virus.

 Similar words Germ

 Vision Topic: General health words

 Meaning Being able to see.
 Doctors will sometimes talk about your 'vision' if you have had a knock on the head and you may be concussed.
 People who are blind have no vision

 Similar words Eyesight

 Voice box Topic: Body parts (anatomy)

-Voice box Meaning Another name Topic: Body parts (anatomy) at the top end of your windpipe trachea. for the larynx is the voice box.
-Inside the vocal cords which make sound.

-10100 2011 Another name at the top end of your windpipe trachea. for the larynx is the voice box.
-Inside the vocal cords which make sound.

-Meaning Another name larynx are the Larynx; Adam's at the top end of your windpipe trachea. for the larynx is the voice box.
-Inside the vocal cords which make sound.

-Meaning Similar words Vancomycin Resistar Another name larynx are the Larynx; Adam's nt at the top end of your windpipe trachea. for the larynx is the voice box.
-Inside the vocal cords which make sound.
+Meaning The larynx sits at the top end of your windpipe trachea.
+Another name for the larynx is the voice box.
+Inside the larynx are the vocal cords which make sound.

+Similar words Larynx; Adam's apple

+Vancomycin Resistant Enterococcus (VRE) Topic: General health words

+Meaning A type of germ that can cause sickness.
+VRE is stronger than most antibiotic medicine, so it can be hard to treat.

+Similar words Bacteria; germ

 Wart Topic: Skin (dermatology)

 Meaning A lump on the skin caused by a virus.
 This lump normally doesn't hurt and isn't itchy.
 Warts can be anywhere on your body, but mostly on feet, groin, and genitals.
 Warts can be spread to another person from skin touching or scratching the wart.
 If someone has a wart on their genitals, it can be spread to another person through their skin touching the wart during sex.
 Warts on your feet can also spread to other people by walking on the same wet areas, like the shower.
 This is because the virus that causes the wart can come off your feet and stay alive in warm, wet places (like shower or around swimming pools) then someone else can walk in it and get on that person's foot.

 Similar words -

 White blood cell Topic: Body parts (anatomy)

 Meaning White blood cells protect your body by killing or hurting germs that cause sickness.
 When there are lots of white blood cells, it can mean there is an infection or other sickness in your body.
 When someone has chemotherapy, the doctor counts their white blood cells because the chemotherapy kills white blood cells.
 If there are not enough white blood cells, germs will be able to reproduce without anything stopping them, which makes you more sick.

 Similar words Leucocyte

 Whooping Cough Topic: Sickness

 Meaning A serious sickness of the lungs, that can spread very easily when someone coughs or sneezes and another person breathes it in.
 It is very dangerous for babies but can affect people at any age.
 It can be prevented by vaccination.

 Similar words Pertussis

 Windpipe Topic: Body parts (anatomy)

-Meaning The trachea is a tube that carries air from your mouth to your lungs.
+Meaning The trachea is to your lungs. a tube that carries air from your mouth

 Similar words Trachea

 Womb Topic: Women's business